Production & Financing

 Cinereach offers tailored, year-round distribution guidance and audience development support to select grant-supported films.
 Recent participants of our Distribution and Audience Strategy program include I Am Not Your Negro, Dina, and The Force.

 The Cinereach Fellowship is a customized, year-long program for filmmakers at transitional points in their careers.
 Fellows receive opportunities to deepen their connection to their work, explore what professional development means to them, and experiment with new ideas.
 Past fellows include Eliza Hittman, Barry Jenkins, and Terence Nance.

 The Cinereach Producers Initiative aims to offset the lack of sustainability for committed independent producers.
 Recipients of its $50,000 Producer Award have included Effie Brown, Scott Macaulay, Anish Savjani, and Julie Goldman among others.
 More on the award and recipients here.

 Cinereach partners with like-minded organizations that further its mission and broaden its reach.
-Cinereach currently supports Sundance Institute’s Art of Nonfiction and Producing initiatives, as well as Court 13 Arts in New Orleans, and Borscht Corp., a Miami nonprofit that makes and presents local films for a global stage.
+Cinereach currently supports Sundance Institute’s Art of Nonfiction and Producing initiatives, as well as Borscht Corp. of Miami, and the Detroit Narrative Agency (DNA).